Composer Bernard Rands

 BR: It’s hard

 to say whether it can be measured.
 The quantity, on the one hand, is

-Some of the third-rate still exists, and we hear it on radio stations that play 24-hour classical
+Some of the third-rate still exists, and we hear it on radio stations that

-very often those things are played when second- and first-rate
+that instance that very often those things are played when second- and first-rate

 twentieth century music is available.